ivandevp/Book/chapter-3.md

     else {
       // Store the user id in a session cookie so we know the user is logged in now. request.session.userID = user._id;
-      // Redirect the user to their /feed page. response.redirect('/feed');
+      // The user was successfully saved.
+      console.log('The user was successfully saved.');
     }
   });
 }